-Cronkite News Service is an immersive professional program in which advanced students pursuing their journalism degree work at least two full days a week in a professional newsroom setting in Phoenix or Washington, D.C.
+Cronkite News is an immersive professional program in which advanced students pursuing their journalism degree work at least two full days a week in a professional newsroom setting in Phoenix or Washington, D.C.

 Students pitch stories, get assignments and report and produce their stories on deadline under the direction of professional editors.